Arthritis . . . is any swelling of the joints, marked by pain and swelling.

 - 50% of rheumatoid arthritic patients have cold and wet hands, suggestive of a disturbed vegetative vaso-regulation.

 - Females have an aggravation of symptoms during menses.

 - The rheumatoid patient appears to have a reduced defense against the formation of toxic free radicals produced by inflammation.

 Detoxifying essential oils should be used in massage oils and baths.

-Analgesic and anti-inflammatory oils can be used in baths, local massage and compress on the affected joints, while local circulation can be stimulated by the use of rubefacient oils.
+Analgesic and anti-inflammatory oils can be used in baths, local massage and compress on he affected joints, while local circulation can be stimulated by the use of rubefacient oils.

-Whenever heat is applied to a painful stiff joint, it is very important to move the joint as much as possible immediately afterwards, otherwise the heat can cause congestion which will make the condition worse rather than better.
-Click here to buy Smooth Moves for Arthritis Relief
+Whenever heat is applied to a painful stiff joint, it is very important to move the joint a s much as possible immediately afterwards, otherwise the heat can cause congestion which will make the condition worse rather than better.

 Feeling unloved, criticism, resentment, holding on or harboring these feelings